junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Ash raises his eyebrows.
 "I need to learn that."

-Bobby answers dryly, "Moving a thing ain't same as typing on those tiny little buttons."
+Bobby answers dryly, "Moving a thing ain't the same as typing on those tiny little buttons."

-Dean leaves them for the ghost discussions and excuses himself out of the room.
+Dean leaves them for the ghost discussions and excuses himself from the room.

 He walks down the hallway leading to Cas's room.

-Jo catches up with him half-way, emerging from the side wall.
+Jo catches up with him halfway, emerging from the side wall.

 Dean startles when he's about to run right into the white mist around her.
 "Jeez, use the floor, will ya?"
 He grunts, halting his steps abruptly, veering around her.